 After the Storm is another of Hirokazu Kore-eda’s examination of the everyday Japanese life.
 What better way to show the chaos within a family than letting it unfold amidst a backdrop of an impending storm?

-Her role as a mother never stops for both his children, Ryota and Chinatsu (her daughter) suspect each other of spongeing off from her pension.
-Chinatsu, by making Yoshiko pay for her daughter’s figure skating class and Ryota by pawning his father’s properties.
-And just like what mother’s do, she understands her children completely and despite her age, continue to sacrifice for their sake.
+Her role as a mother never stops for both his children, Ryota and Chinatsu (her daughter).
+Both of them suspect each other of spongeing off from Yoshiko’s pension.
+Ryota thinks Chinatsu is making Yoshiko pay for her daughter’s figure skating class while Chinatsu thinks that Ryota is taking advantage by pawning his father’s properties.
+And just like what mother’s do, she understands her children completely.
+And despite her age, continue to sacrifice for their sake.

 Being an unsympathethic character, we see Ryota’s different antics.
 While playing detective, Ryota follows his ex-wife on a date with her boyfriend.
 He is afraid that if Kyoko remarries, he will no longer continue his relationship with his son.
 However Kyoko has grown tired of Ryota.
 She’s disappointed about his failure to pay for child support.
 And she believes that he is not suited to family life.
 Kyoko’s rejection is Ryota’s fuel to finally realize what’s important for him.
 But is it too late?
 Will he save his relationship with his son?

 These questions were in front of Ryota as they spend the night together in his mother’s house because of the storm.
 He tries desperately to establish a bond with his son.
 He arranges to repeat an experience he had with his own father in the local playground during a storm.
 With grace and warmth, we are shown with such relatable characters who struggles to answer their biggest life questions and question their own personal destiny.